 Preparing the Turkey For Smoking On A Charcoal Grill

-Turkeys are often sold frozen, which means that you will need to defrost the turkey thoroughly before starting the smoking process.
+Turkeys are often sold frozen, which means that you will need to defrost the frozen turkey thoroughly before starting the smoking process.

 Many people forget about this aspect, which could scupper their smoking plans before they even start.

-The guidelines for defrosting a turkey is 24 hours thaw time for every 5-pounds the bird weighs.
+The guidelines for defrosting a frozen turkey is 24 hours thaw time for every 5-pounds the bird weighs.
 Consequently, a 15-pound turkey would require 3 days defrosting time before smoking.